ucsb-csw8/w22/faq.md

 ### Attendance

-Synchronous class time and lab section attendance are required.
+Synchronous class time and lab section attendance are **required**.
 We will have quizzes and participation activities during the scheduled class, so having a conflict with another class/activity might jeopardize your ability to participate and affect your grade.

 Whenever possible/reasonable, we will record those sessions and post them on Gauchospace (under that Week's tab) for you to review/refer to them.
 These recordings are not a substitute for your participation.